aws-ia/ecs-blueprints/terraform/ec2-examples/distributed-ml-training-fsdp/README.md

 ## Components

 * Service discovery: The head node is registered to a private DNS using local zones via cloud map.
-This allows worker tasks to discover the head task and join the cluster on start up.
+This allows worker tasks to discover the head task and join the cluster on start-up.
 * 2 autoscaling groups: One for the head instance and another one for the worker instances
 * ECS service definition:
     * Head service: runs singleton processes responsible for cluster management along with training jobs